-Number of Employment Opportunities Number of Volunteering Opportunities The project will create 2 new employment opportunities across all six Localities: Community Coaches x 2 Full time equivalent post The project will support up to 4 projects in the Garnock Valley Locality.
-Depending on the types of projects it may support additional volunteering opportunities for projects that involve groups of people and could therefore be in excess of 40 individuals directly and benefiting a much greater number indirectly.
+Number of Employment Opportunities Number of Volunteering Opportunities The project will create 2 new employment The project will support one project in the opportunities across all six Localities: • Community Coaches x 2 Full time Arran Locality.
+Depending on the types of projects it may support additional volunteering opportunities for projects that involve groups of people and could equivalent post therefore be in excess of 10 individuals directly and benefiting a much greater number indirectly.